 The runtimes of this implementation of NMS are 1.231 and 0.416 milliseconds on CPU and TPU, respectively.

-We now present a custom implementation of NMS in which we explicitly leverage the fact that on TPUs Pallas kernels are executed in a sequential manner.
-Our implementation uses two boolean matrix masks and two score-keeping tensors, similar to the approach in our previous function.
+We now current a customized implementation of NMS through which we explicitly leverage the truth that on TPUs Pallas kernels are executed in a sequential manner.
+Our implementation makes use of two boolean matrix masks and two score-keeping tensors, much like the strategy in our earlier perform.

-We define a kernel function, choose_box, responsible for selecting the next box and updating the score-keeping tensors, which are maintained in scratch memory.
-We invoke the kernel across a one-dimensional grid where the number of steps (i.e., the grid-size) is determined by the max_output_size parameter.
+We outline a kernel perform, choose_box, chargeable for choosing the following field and updating the score-keeping tensors, that are maintained in scratch reminiscence.
+We invoke the kernel throughout a one-dimensional grid the place the variety of steps (i.e., the grid-size) is decided by the max_output_size parameter.

-Note that due to some limitations (as of the time of this writing) on the operations supported by Pallas, some acrobatics are required to implement both the “argmax” function and the validity check for the selected boxes.
-For the sake of brevity, we omit the technical details and refer the interested reader to the comments in the code below.
+Notice that attributable to some limitations (as of the time of this writing) on the operations supported by Pallas, some acrobatics are required to implement each the “argmax” perform and the validity verify for the chosen bins.
+For the sake of brevity, we omit the technical particulars and refer the reader to the feedback within the code under.

 from jax.experimental import pallas as pl